katcitdoe/mediapilot/README.md

 # mediapilot
-convert & edit all kinds of media
-no ads, no accounts, no bullshit.
+convert and or edit all kinds of media.  no ads, no accounts, no bullshit.